t-mart/wap/docs/why.rst

   That Lua code belongs in a deliberate release asset (file/zip/etc) by the project owner, cleansed and packaged in a way you can include in your addon.

+  *(Other software systems solve this problem with package managers, but alas, there is none for World of Warcraft.)*

-- Even if you do have dependency repository that's tolerably clean and packaged in its natural form, that repository is actually a development-time dependency, not a release-time dependency like packager implies.
-It needs to be *inside* your environment while you write your code.
+- Even if you do have dependency repository that's tolerably clean and packaged in its natural form, that repository is actually a development dependency, not a build dependency like packager implies.
+It needs to be *inside* your environment while you write your addon.
 Otherwise, you're coding on hope.

-  * packager doesn't even require a commit hash/tag to be specified, so you can't even be sure what of what code will be included with your addon in those cases.
+  * packager doesn't even require a commit hash or tag to be specified, so you can't even be sure what of what code will be included with your addon in those cases.
 Dependencies shouldn't be changing *at all* unless you've deliberately upgraded them.

-- It slows down your release process to redownload dependencies.
+- It slows down your development processes to redownload dependencies.
 Pulling them into source code once is much faster than pulling them in each time you build your addon.

 - Finally, this is just feature bloat for ``wap``.
 It's excessive to write a ``git clone``